 What Causes Dehydration During Pregnancy?

-So why are we feeling so thirsty when we are pregnant?
-In part, it is down to the issues we talked about earlier — we are just using a lot more fluids than normal.
+So why do we feel so thirsty when we are pregnant?
+In part, it is because we are using a lot more fluids than usual.

-This might not be too obvious in the first trimester because the baby is still very small, our blood volume has not changed much, and the growth of our baby and bump is still slow.
+This might not be too obvious in the first trimester because our baby is still very small, our blood volume has not changed much, and the growth of our baby and bump is still slow.
 But by the end of pregnancy, you will be amazed by how much extra water you are carrying and using.

 There are several ways we can lose fluids during pregnancy without even noticing:

-- Our dietary habits: If we are feeling nauseous, we might skip meals, or spend a whole day eating nothing but dry crackers.
-Do that too often, and you will miss out on all the fluids which you were getting from your food, and end up dehydrated.
+- Our dietary habits: If we feel nauseous, we might skip meals or spend a whole day eating nothing but dry crackers.
+If you do that too often, you will miss out on all the fluids you were previously getting from your food, and end up dehydrated.

-- Being sick: Morning sickness can make us dehydrated because we can suffer vomiting which can make our bodies lose more fluids than usual.
+- Being sick: Morning sickness can dehydrate us because vomiting makes our bodies lose additional fluids.
 The more you vomit, the more you need to drink.
-If you are experiencing diarrhea, you can easily become dehydrated.
-Diarrhea can also make our bodies lose more fluids than usual.
+If you are experiencing diarrhea, you can easily become dehydrated as well.

-- Water retention: Between the extra blood and feeling a bit sluggish, the end of pregnancy can be accompanied by a lot of swelling.
+- Water retention: Between the extra blood and feeling a bit sluggish, the later stages of pregnancy can be accompanied by a lot of swelling.
 Swelling in the legs especially can take a lot of water away from the rest of the body, causing dehydration.
-But if you exercise to get rid of the water retention?
-Then you will sweat a lot, which can dehydrate you too (5).
+But if you exercise to get rid of the water retention, you will sweat a lot, which can also dehydrate you.

 Can Pre-Existing Health Problems Make Dehydration Worse?

-Dehydration can happen to anyone, but some people are at higher risk of dehydration, and these factors affect pregnant women as well.
+Dehydration can happen to anyone, but some people are at higher risk of dehydration.

 Thankfully, most of these issues are things we work hard to avoid during pregnancy:

 - High fever.

-But some are things which affect pregnant women no matter how much we look after ourselves:
+But some are things that affect pregnant women no matter how much we look after ourselves: